JonathanMagnan/ireviewapple.com/pages/documentations/ipads-applications.md

 # iPad for business purposes

-The iPad will never be as useful as a work laptop.
-However, it can be a helpful tool if it's accessorized with a **Keyboard & Stylus**.
+The iPad will never replace a work laptop.
+However, it can be a helpful tool if accessorized with a **Keyboard & Stylus**.

-That said, the easiest way to improve and control your business with an iPad would be  include the usage of the right applications.
+That said, the easiest way to improve and control your business with an iPad; would be when used with the right applications.

 A lot of advanced applications are available on the **Apple Store** that can help make your work life more efficient.